Sutton Grammar School

-Sutton Grammar School (formerly Sutton Grammar School for Boys) is a selective state grammar school for boys aged 11–18 with a coeducational sixth form.
-Located in South London, the school's main site is in Sutton and its playing fields are in neighbouring Cheam.
+Sutton Grammar School (formerly Sutton Grammar School for Boys) is an 11–18 boys selective state grammar school located in South London.
+The school's main site is in Sutton and its playing fields are in neighbouring Cheam, Surrey.
+In 2022, a total of 1,034 students were enrolled at Sutton Grammar School, with 355 enrolled in the co–educational sixth form provision at the school.

+Sutton Grammar School converted to become an academy school in May 2011.

+As of 2025, the school is now enrolling year 7 forms of 30 pupils, rather than 27 in previous years, so will have a total enrolment of 1105 students by 2029, including approximately 360 in the co-educational sixth form.

 History

-Early life
+Establishment

 The school has undergone several name changes; it used to be known as Sutton County Grammar School, Sutton Manor School (owing to its proximity with the old Sutton Manor) and more recently Sutton Grammar School for Boys.

 The first headmaster of the school was E H Hensley, who read mathematics at Cambridge University and became a wrangler by achieving a first class degree.
 The first Second Master (or Deputy Headmaster) was L A Valencia, who read Classics at Cambridge University.

 The school was founded on a site between Throwley Way and the High Street in Sutton, and officially opened in a ceremony on 21 July 1899.
 The main building was opened in 1928 on Manor Lane, directly opposite Manor Park in Sutton.

 The Sutton School Song was composed in 1935 by the chairman of the governors, Courtenay Gale, and the words were written by a Mr Horn, a classics master, with the school motto, "Floreat Suttona" (Latin: "May Sutton flourish"), as the refrain.
 In 1954, however, "Keep Faith" was adopted as a new motto, with "Floreat Suttona" being used only occasionally, for example, as a sign off in communiqués to old boys of the school (known as "Old Suttonians").

-Today
+Recent history

 Since 1 June 2011, the school has had academy status, and its name formally changed from Sutton Grammar School for Boys to Sutton Grammar School, although it remains a selective grammar school for boys.
 From September 2017, however, it began accepting applications from girls to join the sixth form.

 The current headmaster is B Cloves, who joined in 2019.
 His predecessor, G D Ironside, was headmaster of the school for 29 years.
-The deputy headmistress is a Ms Ross, who joined in 2018.
+The deputy headmistress is a Mrs Ross who joined in 2018.